 Then I waited, crying out to God until Deb brought Brian and the girls into the room.
 I held them as much as our squirmy three-year-old and adventurous almost one-year-old would let me.
 We all talked a bit more, but decided it would be best to just go home, then come back in a week.

 My mother called me barely two hours later and let me know she was going to be coming over.
 I tried to reassure her that she didn’t need to, but she insisted.
-I had just found out my baby was gone and wanted to just be with and cuddle the children I did have; she just found out she lost a grandbaby and wanted to be with and cuddle the grandchildren she did have.
+I had discovered my baby was gone and just wanted to cuddle the children I did have; she had discovered her grandbaby was gone and just wanted to cuddle the grandchildren she did have.

-A few hours later, after the tears had dried up for a bit, I started thinking clearer.
-We weren’t going to be able to know his or her gender so the names Eleazar David nor Lily May were going to work.
-We searched for unisex names that would do.
-Brian, being at the end of his first semester of his Masters of Divinity program, was interested in Hebrew names.
-After scoring the internet, we ended up choosing Leor Eden.
-Leor meaning “my light” and Eden after the garden of Eden which was paradise on Earth, as he or she would always be in paradise.
+A few hours later, as the tears were refilling and my mother was getting comfortable, I started thinking clearer.
+Eleazar David and Lily May were going to work for names since we wouldn’t know the gender until Heaven, so we searched for unisex names.
+Brian, learning Hebrew for his Master of Divinity program, wanted to choose a Hebrew name.
+Leor Eden is what was finally decided.
+Leor meaning “my light”, and Eden after the garden of Eden which was paradise on Earth, as he or she would always be in paradise.

 Then it hit me.
 Why was I giving up so easily.
 I stood in front of Brian and grabbed his hands.